Knee and hip pain are related!

-We use ICB heat mouldable arch supporting insoles (orthotics).
-Our patients have great results using these.
-These insoles need to be fitted at the clinic.
-They are much cheaper than “bespoke” and “hand-made” options, but deliver same results.
+- Supporting insoles (orthotics) If you choose wearing normal shoes.
+Our patients have great results using these which we need to get fitted in the clinic.
+They are also much cheaper than “bespoke” and “hand-made” options, but deliver same results.
+We also recommend chosing wider shoes to allow toes natural spread activating the muscles and fascias of the foot.

 If knee pain is caused by a trauma, such as ligament rupture or direct impact, the knee will heal better when the alignment of the knee joint is correct.
-This is insured by a correct foot arch, supported by orthotics.
+This is insured by a correct foot arch.
 Muscle strength around the knee is important too, muscles keep joints aligned and provide smooth movement when you walk or run.
 Exercise your knees for stability.

 Fix the spine and spinal nerves!